namehash/namekit/api/README.md

 ```

 ### Running nameguard tests
-Before running python tests, make sure you have installed the
+Before running nameguard tests, make sure you have installed the
 required test dependencies.
 You can install them using pip:

 ```bash
 pip install pytest pytest-asyncio
 ```

-To run nameguard python tests locally, just run pytest
-from the root directory:
+To run nameguard tests locally, just run pytest from the root directory:
 ```bash
 pytest ./api/tests/
 ```